vishnukuttiyel/SimpleCircleGame/README.md

 50 frames, its alpha value should be set to 0.5 * 255.
 The alpha should go from 255 when it is first spawned, to 0 on the last frame it is alive.

+GUI:
+- You must construct a GUI using ImGui which has the following functionality:
+-The GUI must display options to turn off each system independently.
+- For each entity in the game, the GUI must list the ID, tag, and position of that entity.
+You must display a list of all entities, as well as lists of entities by their tag.
+You must also have some way of destroying a given entity by interacting with the UI element associated with it.
+- You must be able to change the enemy spawn interval through the GUI
+- You must be able to manually spawn enemies in some way through the GUI
+- You may develop the GUI in any way that contains this functionality, but it must be easily usable and clearly presented to get full marks.

 Misc:
 - The 'P' key should pause the game
 - The 'ESC' key should close the game.